 Study abroad (SA) is commonly perceived as one of the most successful ways to allow for cultural learning and the development of cultural sensitivity and intercultural competence.
 This perception seems well grounded: When students go abroad, they have the chance to experience other cultures first-hand, they can immerse themselves into new cultural environments, and, as many would say, expand their “interculturality.”
 Much recent research on SA (see below) suggests that there is indeed a correlation between SA and cultural learning, and that intercultural competence can be fostered through SA.

 In this study, we aim to focus on the cultural dimension of sojourners’ learning during SA periods by investigating their conceptualizations, images, and evaluations of “culture” over the course of long-term study abroad.
-In particular, we are interested in a) how sojourners’ conceptualizations of culture develop over time; b) how they relate their experiences to stereotypes and common discourses; and c) how learners’ insights and conceptualizations connect with their narrated engagement in various communities of practice and learning opportunities abroad.
+In particular, we are interested in a) how sojourners’ conceptualizations of culture develop over time; b) how they relate their experiences to stereotypes and common discourses about culture; and c) how learners’ insights and conceptualizations connect with their narrated engagement in various communities of practice and learning opportunities abroad.
 By examining the cases of two Canadian learners of German who studied abroad in Germany for one year, we aim to amend discussions in existing research on what kind of cultural learning may take place during SA and how cultural learning may be conceptualized and operationalized.

 Our research results suggest that assuming that SA leads to a heightened intercultural sensitivity, to more cultural knowledge, and to increased intercultural competence is problematic with respect to the conceptual underpinnings of cultural learning.
 The notions of culture that underlie much of what participants consider cultural learning and experience often remain essentialist, dichotomizing a cultural us versus them.
-We subsequently argue that such essentializing discourses of culture often remain unnoticed in studies of SA and interculturality.
+We subsequently argue that such essentializing discourses of culture often remain unnoticed in studies of SA, because they are framed according to what we refer to as the interculturality paradigm.
 A closer look at the interculturality paradigm reveals that it is based on an inherently dichotomous framework of Self and Other, which oftentimes prevents researchers from recognizing essentialist notions of culture that underlie interculturality frameworks.
 We therefore propose to replace the interculturality paradigm by a transculturality paradigm as it allows us to capture the complexities of SA and cultural learning more accurately, that is, the complex relationship of culture and subjectivity.
 Based on the poststructuralist notion of the multilingual subject (Kramsch, 2009), the transculturality paradigm may help us to avoid some of the pitfalls of the interculturality paradigm, namely, stereotyping, dichotomizing, and homogenizing culture and identity.
 In conclusion, we will briefly discuss some pedagogical suggestions that aim to foster transculturality in language learners and sojourners.

 2. Theoretical Background and Research Overview